Discover Minerva Pool in Dharawal National Park

 Minerva Pool

-There is a bit of rock scrambling involved to get closer to the pool, but it is certainly do-able.
+There is a bit of rock scrambling required to get closer to the pool, but it is certainly doable.
 The path ultimately ends up right above the little waterfall that drops into Minerva Pool.

 Waterfall flowing into Minerva Pool